HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 }
 ```

-This config will give **all** shields 15% chance to block an attack along with 25% resistance to both Physical and Piercing Damage.
+This config will give **all** shields a 15% chance to block an attack along with 25% resistance to both Physical and Piercing Damage.

 The mod comes with the following preset collections: